pinterest/querybook/docs_website/docs/changelog/breaking_change.md

 ## v3.6.0

 Added a new search index for list search (or boards search internally).
 Follow the instructions at [Re-Initialize ElasticSearch](../developer_guide/reinitialize_es.md) to recreate ElasticSearch indices.
-Alternatively, you can run the script `querybook/server/scripts/es_3_6_0_upgrade.py` in Docker instance that is connected to prod infra to populate search index information.

 ## v3.5.0